Stephen Troyte Dunn: Legacy

-Colleague William James Tutcher named Amorphophallus dunnii after him.
+Colleague William James Tutcher named Amorphophallus dunnii and Illicium dunnianum after him.

 Family

 He married firstly Maud, youngest daughter of Rev. W. H. Thornton, rector of North Bovey, Devon on the 17th of April 1901 in St. Barnabas' Church, Pimlico, London.
 She took keen interest in botany as well.
 Maudiae was the word used by S. T. Dunn in her honor when naming magnolia Michelia maudiae Dunn.

 He married secondly Eila Foster, daughter of Henry Oldham Foster & His wife Johanna Christina Hermina née Keuchenius in 1901 at London, England.